woojoo666/arcana-notes/notes9.md

 * so for feedback loops, we can't determine if we can lazy-evaluate them or not
 * however, there are still places where we _can_ use lazy-evaluation
 * as outlined above

+### Dont-Call-By-Dont-Need Problems

+(continued from section)

+* actually, there are issues with the issue outlined earlier
+* in order to find which nodes aren't observed, we have to evaluate the entire graph first!
+* because we never know if a node will eventually end up observing a given node

+* only after we do an initial pass, constructing all the bindings
+* can we start pruning nodes out
+* so really all we are doing is finding nodes that don't need to be updated
+* but it seems like we still do have to evaluate the entire graph

+so what about a stream of infinite insertions that is really what we are trying to optimize here

+note that with public nodes, we can detect if they are unobserved only when an external nodes "asks" for a certain value then it becomes observed